mbabynames search ✿

 Honor Victoria

-Honor carries the meaning "noble and strong" while Victoria brings "victory".
+Honor carries the meaning "honour" while Victoria brings "victory".
 Said together, Honor Victoria has both weight and warmth.
 Honor is 2 syllables.
 Victoria at 3 adds length and rhythm.

 Honor Amelia